Wavelet Toolbox |

 Suppressing Signals

-The purpose of this example is to illustrate the property that causes the decomposition of a polynomial to produce null details, provided the number of vanishing moments of the wavelet (N for a Daubechies wavelet dbN) exceeds the degree of the polynomial.
-The signal here is a second-degree polynomial combined with a small amount of white noise.
+The purpose of this example is to illustrate the property that causes the decomposition of a polynomial to produce null details, provided the number of vanishing moments of the wavelet (N

 Note that only the noise comes through in the details.
 The peak-to-peak magnitude of the details is about 2, while the amplitude of the polynomial signal is on the order of 105.

-The db3 wavelet, which has three vanishing moments, was used for this analysis.
+wavelet, which has three vanishing moments, was used for this analysis.
 Note that a wavelet of the Daubechies family with fewer vanishing moments would fail to suppress the polynomial signal.
 For more information, see the section Daubechies Wavelets: dbN.

-Here is what the first three details look like when we perform the same analysis with db2.
+Here is what the first three details look like when we perform the same analysis with db2

-The peak-to-peak magnitudes of the details D1, D2, and D3 are 2, 10, and 40, respectively.
-These are much higher detail magnitudes than those obtained using db3.
+are 2, 10, and 40, respectively.
+These are much higher detail magnitudes than those obtained using db3

 Discussion

-For the db2 analysis, the details for levels 2 to 4 show a periodic form that is very regular, and that increases with the level.
-This is explained by the fact that the detail for level j takes into account primarily the fluctuations of the polynomial function around its mean value on dyadic intervals that are 2j long.
+takes into account primarily the fluctuations of the polynomial function around its mean value on dyadic intervals that are 2j long.
 The fluctuations are periodic and very large in relation to the details of the noise decomposition.

-On the other hand, for the db3 analysis, we find the presence of white noise thus indicating that the polynomial does not come into play in any of the details.
+analysis, we find the presence of white noise thus indicating that the polynomial does not come into play in any of the details.
 The wavelet suppresses the polynomial part and analyzes the noise.

 Suppressing part of a signal allows us to highlight the remainder.